Assis (footballer, born 1971)

-Roberto de Assis Moreira (born 10 January 1971), commonly known as Assis, is a Brazilian former footballer who is also the brother, manager, agent and adviser of footballer Ronaldinho.
+Roberto de Assis Moreira (born 10 January 1971), commonly known as Assis, is a Brazilian former footballer who played as a midfielder, and who is also the brother, manager, agent and adviser of footballer Ronaldinho.
 He is also the owner of Porto Alegre Futebol Clube.

 Biography

 Roberto de Assis Moreira was born 10 January 1971, in Porto Alegre, Brazil.
 Assis was born to Miguelina de Assis, a cosmetics saleswoman who later became a nurse, and João Moreira a ship welder and former professional player for Cruzeiro-RS.
 While growing up his family lived in poverty, residing in a wooden house within a favela of Porto Alegre.

 Assis grew up around soccer, with his father not only being a former player, but also working as a game day doorman for Gremio while his uncles played as well.
 Assis was an inspiration for his brother Ronaldinho, nine years his younger, as his talents landed him a position with Gremio's youth team and led to a notable athletic career.

 Assis brought his family out of the favela with his first contract, having Gremio pay for a new house in a wealthy neighborhood with a swimming pool.
 His father drowned in the pool in 1989.
 Assis was the one to discover his father's body while returning home to celebrate his eighteenth birthday.
 After this death, Assis had to act as the head of the household, managing his career and later his brother's as well.

 His mother went on to remarry another man who died of a heart attack in 2012.